Esoteric Bologna: Where Magic Meets Legend

 Bologna holds a heritage of ancient and evocative stories that still intertwine with its places today: among its porticoes, alleys, and palaces come to life tales of devils, witches, alchemists, and occult practices.

 At the centre of Bologna rises the Asinelli Tower, 97 metres tall, with its 498 steps.
 According to a widespread popular tradition, the tower would not be the result of human craft: it is said it was built in a single night by the devil himself.
-A fascinating version that tries to explain its imposing height and the speed with which, according to the tale, it was raised.
-In the imagination of Bologna’s people, the devil would have thus left a tangible mark on the city — signing with a supernatural gesture one of its most iconic structures.

 But which zodiac sign is associated to each city gate?